emmaRosa/ReactJS/README.md

 https://codepen.io/emmarosa/pen/dgrMaz

 ReactModule3 - This application is a registration system that allows users to sign up for activities by submitting a form.
-All form submissions will be recorded into a table. (ongoing)
+All form submissions will be recorded into a table.

 https://codepen.io/emmarosa/pen/YJgWPa